asianmathematics/asianmathematics.github.io/IDA Gacha.md

   * Passion/Hatred
   * Ingenuity/Insanity
 * **Relations**: Each main element has a pair it's related to and an opposite it conflicts with (e.g. Darkness pairs with Death and opposes Light).
-* **Interactions**: To exploit an elemental weakness or resistance, a unit with an elemental pair must be hit by attacks tagged with the elemental pair's opposites (e.g. Death/Darkness unit hit with Nature/Life and Light/Illusion attacks).
+* **Interactions**: To exploit an elemental weakness, a unit with an elemental pair must be hit by attacks tagged with the elemental pair's opposites (e.g. Death/Darkness unit hit with Nature/Life and Light/Illusion attacks).
 Healing and Buffs from an opposing pair of the unit weakens the effect while using the same pair as the unit increases effectiveness.
-Buffs and Debuffs can be weakened using attack weaknesses and Buff/Debuff incompatibility.
+Buffs and Debuffs can be weakened using elemental incompatibility feom other Buffs/Debuffs.

 5. ### Synergies